-Have you ever felt that nagging sensation—that you’re spending a little too much each month?
-That maybe your lifestyle is slightly out of sync with your income?
-And, if you’re nodding your head, you’re not alone.
-That’s why it’s vital to learn how to live below your means.
+Have you ever had that nagging feeling that you’re spending a little too much each month?
+That maybe your lifestyle isn’t quite aligned with your income?
+If you’re nodding along, you’re not alone.
+That’s why learning how to live below your means and embracing frugality is so important.

 1. Understanding How You Spend Money

-Before you create a detailed plan on how to live below your means, you first need to understand where you stand.
+Before you create a detailed plan on how to live below your means and be frugal, you first need to understand where you stand.
 It’s time for a little financial self-reflection.

 Start with identifying all your sources of income: your salary, any side hustle money, or perhaps any rental income coming in.